tsvx/TrySQLiteORMs.NET/README.md

 # TrySQLiteORMs.NET
-Trying out ORM libs for working with SQLite on .NET Framework.

 The purpose of this repo is to find out SQLite .NET ORM library that is appropriate for me.
 I need it to be simple, fast, "code first" and, optionally but desirable, to have the ability to generate DTO classes from an existing database.